Skip to main content

 Design Transforms Borders, New York Design Festival 2022 | Photograph: Kisha Bari

-Clay Lab transforms ceramic practice into shared knowledge: turning experimentation, discovery and making into a living resource for future learning and innovation.
+Clay Lab transforms ceramic practice into shared knowledge: turning experimentation, discovery and making into a living resource for learning and innovation.

 We are a community of teachers, technicians, students and alumni who identify ceramic design at Central Saint Martins as a space of innovation and research.